Lucy Haun

-I took a walk after my meditation and realised that meditation allows you to prioritise other senses over thoughts.
+I took a walk after my meditation and realised that meditation allows you to prioritise senses over thoughts.
 When I say realised, I meant that I felt these things with emotion rather than thought, as I'd already heard them as words.
 Yifa says there is a difference between knowing and realising and I believe what I said above is the best way to explain this psychologically.

 Experiential knowledge in buddhism is emotional knowing.
 Neuroscientifically speaking, we feel first then generate a thought to explain the feeling.
 It takes longer for the cortex to process information.
 You can attempt to use cognitive knowledge to correct thoughts education tells you are unhelpful but emotions must change too for growth.
 I feel I have learned through this retreat to put less value on the intellectual.
 Cognition only plays a part of knowledge and only reading wont bring you as close to a truth you seek as you may think.
 Additionally, you must target emotion to change peoples thoughts as it is prerequisite to thought.